Dean Traylor is a freelance writer and teacher who writes about various subjects, including education and creative writing.

 Still, the ranch took on other names—albeit nicknames—over the years.
 In the past, it was referred to as Sherman Ranch (named after one of its past owners), and UFO Ranch.
 Skinwalker Ranch, however, stood the test of time, in part due to its supposed connection to the history of the indigenous people in the region.

 The skinwalker legend gave the place its name.
 Reports of UFO sightings in the area during the 1950s gave the ranch some exposure to the outside world, but it wasn’t until the mid-1990s that the legend really took off and became an international phenomenon.

-In autumn of 1994, Terry and Gwen Sherman (names vary per sources) bought the long-vacant ranch in the arid Unitah Basin near Unitah Mountain and moved their family in.
-They hoped to raise cattle on the land, something that is very common in this region.
+In the autumn of 1994, Terry and Gwen Sherman (names vary per sources) bought the long-vacant ranch in the arid Uintah Basin near Unitah Mountain and moved their family in.
+They hoped to raise cattle on the land, which is very common in this region.